Palace on Wheels

 The Royal Journey

-Throughout the week, the train travels between destinations during night hours while the day time is reserved for sightseeing.
+Throughout the week, the train travels between destinations during night hours while the daytime is reserved for sightseeing.

 The Experience At The End Of The Journey

 The exhilaration felt throughout the journey is unparalleled.
-The royal treatment and modern luxuries combine to pamper you to such an extent that at the end of the trip, you actually feel sad at leaving the train.
-There is so much of relaxation inside that once outside, you feel like restarting your journey.
-However, this is bit difficult as this moving palace is always booked well in advance.
-So after showing you what regality actually means, the train readies itself for another round, to recreate the magic of the royal era for next group of people.
+The royal treatment and modern luxuries combine to pamper you to such an extent that at the end of the trip, you actually feel sad about leaving the train.
+There is so much relaxation inside that once outside, you feel like restarting your journey.
+However, this is a bit difficult as this moving palace is always booked well in advance.
+So after showing you what regality actually means, the train readies itself for another round, to recreate the magic of the royal era for the next group of people.